Most of us have areas in the garden that could be easily improved without spending too much money.

 Calendula officinalis ‘Indian Prince’

-A fabulous taller-than-average annual marigold with deep-orange flowers and dark centres.
+A fabulous taller-than-average Calendula with deep-orange flowers and dark centres.
 The undersides are darker still, which gives added depth to the composition when planted in quantity.
 ‘Indian Prince’ does particularly well when sown in situ in spring or autumn, and grows on most soils, including poor ones, as long as it gets plenty of sun.

 H x S: 60cm x 45cm